Lithuania in the Eurovision Song Contest 2012: Competing entries

 LRT opened a submission period on 14 October 2011 for artists and songwriters to submit their entries with the deadline on 31 December 2011.
 On 5 January 2012, LRT announced the 47 entries selected for the competition from over 100 submissions received.
 The final changes to the list of 47 competing acts were later made with only 36 entries ultimately participating in the competition.

+Jury members

+The jury panel in the semi-finals and the final consisted of five members.

 Shows

 Semi-finals

-The four semi-finals of the competition aired on 4, 11, 18 and 25 February 2012 and featured nine competing entries each.
-The members of the jury consisted of Raigardas Tautkus (musician, producer; all semi-finals), Vladimiras Prudnikovas (opera singer; first to third semi-finals), Rosita Čivilytė (singer; first and fourth semi-final), Saulius Urbonavičius (musician, singer-songwriter; first to third semi-finals), Merūnas Vitulskis (opera singer; first and second semi-final), Karolis Ramoška (lead singer of the group Proper Heat; second semi-final), Laurynas Šarkinas (member of the group Saulės kliošas; third and fourth semi-final), Arnoldas Lukošius (keyboardist; third semi-final), Vytautas Miškinis (professor; fourth semi-final) and Aras Vėberis (producer; fourth semi-final).
-The top three entries advanced to the final from each semi-final, while the bottom six were eliminated.
+The four semi-finals of the competition aired on 4, 11, 18, and 25 February 2012 and featured nine competing entries each.
+The top three entries from each semi-final advanced to the final, while the bottom six were eliminated.

 On 26 February 2012, "The One" performed by Greta Šmidt was announced to have received the most positive reactions on the Balsuok! app (164,252 "for" votes) and was awarded a wildcard to also proceed to the final.
 On 28 February 2012, "Light Is the One" performed by Sati was announced to have received the most votes on the Akvilė online voting platform (46,028 votes) and was also awarded a wildcard to proceed to the final.